junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 But Dean is waiting.
 Cas's mental image shifts.
 Dean has been in the Purgatory for so long, and if he doesn't get to him soon, if he's too late then... the death in the afterlife, would that mean forever gone?

-Cas grabs the vial and uses the Angel Blade to cut his left forearm.
+Cas grabs the vial and uses the angel blade to cut his left forearm.
 The sparkling light of grace flow out of the wound, filling into the small glass container.
 Cas's human body inhales in the pain from the cut.
-He covers the wound with the other palm, the wound is healed when he removes the palm, but the loss of grace still makes him feel weaker, as if legs can't exactly hold his whole body's weight or the head is too heavy.
+He covers the wound with the other palm, the wound is healed when he removes the palm, but the loss of grace still makes him stumble slightly, as if the legs can't exactly hold his whole body's weight for a moment, or the head becomes too heavy and dizzy.

 He hands the vial back, ignoring the uncomfortable feeling.